mateusz7988/CTF-Writeups/HackTheBox/GoodGames/README.md

 `
 **Don't forget to add goodgames.htb to your /etc/hosts !!!**

 Well, the scan didn't show much, so we begin to poke around the main site.
 What is interesting (for hackers, obviously...) is the login form.
 We need to provide email and password to be logged into our account.
 At first, I spend some time poking around with JWT tokens - but it was not the correct way of thinking.
 I gave up on trying to bruteforce/guess admin's password, as for logging we were using email address, which I didn't know (at this point).
 After looking up other writeups, it turned out that I should have tried the infamous **SQL INJECTION**.
 Apparently, even though we had to provide email address in loging form, if we used typical SQL injection payload `email=admin' or 1=1 -- -` we still got logged in as admin (sick!).
 Now that's a surprise!
-If we were able to exploit the `email` field with our famous payload, we could test it using tool called `sqlmap`
+If we were able to exploit the `email` field with our famous payload, we could test it using tool called `sqlmap`.
+All we had to do was to intercept our burp request during loging, save it as `request.txt` and then use command like `sqlmap -r request.txt`.